HNLMS Evertsen (1894): Service history

-On 5 May 1898 the ship left the port van Den Helder for a journey to Lisbon.
-The ship was there for the celebration of the discovery of the seaway to India by Vasco da Gama 400 years ago.
-The Portuguese king Carlos I and his wife made a visit to the ship while there.
+On 5 May 1898, she left van Den Helder for Lisbon.
+She was there to celebrate the discovery of the seaway to India by Vasco da Gama four centuries earlier.
+The Portuguese king Carlos I and his wife visited the ship while she was there.

-From 1911 to 1913 the command over the ship was held by Captain lieutenant Jean Jacques Rambonnet who made several journeys on the North Sea with the ship.
-The ships was finally decommissioned in 1913.
+From 1911 to 1913, Captain lieutenant Jean Jacques Rambonnet commanded the ship.
+He made several voyages on the North Sea with her.
+The ship was decommissioned in 1913.